AWS Pricing: 5 Models & Pricing for 10 Popular AWS Services

 Reserved Instances (RIs) pricing offers significant discounts in return for committing to use AWS for a long period of time—1 or 3 years.
 AWS offers several ways to pay for RIs, including no upfront, partial upfront, and all upfront.
 It is relatively less complex to set up and maintain RIs, compared to spot instances.
 However, you are billed for all reserved instances, even if you do not use all capacity.

-Like RIs, AWS Saving Plans offer a significant discount in return for committing to use AWS resources for a longer period of time.
+Like RIs, AWS Savings Plans offer a significant discount in return for committing to use AWS resources for a longer period of time.
 However, Savings Plans let you make an hourly spend commitment, and then applies a discount rate, which is subtracted from your on-demand usage.
-Unlike RIs, Saving Plans are consolidated across resources, which means you can leverage several discounts across your AWS account.
+Unlike RIs, Savings Plans are consolidated across resources, which means you can leverage several discounts across your AWS account.

 Dedicated Hosts